 Here, you’ll find:

-- How to prepare for a PPC agency partnership
+- Steps for partnering with a PPC agency

 - What questions to ask during the vetting process

 - Red flags to watch for from agencies

 - What qualities make up a good agency